 While the cabins do have hot water and heating, you can get right back to basics and bring a tent.
 The Leven River is famous for trout fishing, so don’t forget the rod and reel to catch a fish.
 Both onsite accommodation options include discounted entry to the wildlife park, so you can visit the animals every day after exploring Gunns Plains, or even the north west coast region: Ulverstone, Penguin, Burnie and Devonport.

-The writer and her family were guests of Wings Wildlife Park.
-See their website for more information, or phone (03) 6429 1151.
+Think Tasmania visited as guests of Wings Wildlife Park.
+See their website for more information or phone (03) 6429 1151.